-One of the best ways to spend a family vacation is by traveling in an RV.
+One of the best ways to spend a family vacation is by camping in an RV.
 After all, combining a vacation home and a vehicle makes for a rather convenient road trip mobile, complete with a full kitchen and a bathroom.
 But what does one do in case of inclement weather experienced while traveling?

 After all, there seem to be extreme weather possibilities in most of the US states, including forest fires in the west, tornadoes across the Midwestern states, extreme snow in the northern states, extreme heat and flash floods in the southwest, hurricanes in the south, and severe thunderstorms almost everywhere during the warmer months.
 Traveling to an area where you are unfamiliar with the weather may seem risky.
 However, if you keep these simple considerations in mind, you can successfully plan a fun and safe getaway for the entire family to enjoy.

 1. Be aware of forecasts before and during your trip.

 This seems fairly self-explanatory, but sometimes the most simple considerations can be completely forgotten when excitedly planning for a trip.
 Checking the weather before even leaving for a trip can help you to have an idea of what you may experience over the next few days.
 If it all looks sunny and clear, then you are in luck.
 If you see any potential warnings or thunderstorms coming up, make a mental note to keep an eye on the weather throughout your trip.